Projection Robust Wasserstein Distance and Riemannian Optimization

-We would like to thank Minhui Huang for very helpful discussion with the proof of Lemma 3.4 and Theorem 3.7.
+We would like to thank four anonymous referees for constructive suggestions that improve the quality of this paper.
 This work is supported in part by the Mathematical Data Science program of the Office of Naval Research under grant number N00014-18-1-2764.